 Listing "lack of knowledge" as the number one thing IRA holders hate about custodians is the type of frustration anyone can empathize with.
 You are counting on your custodian to fulfill their role and do their job so you don’t get penalized when trying to plan for a retirement of financial freedom.
 Finding someone who is knowledgeable about the industry is crucial when it comes to protecting and growing your account.

 "It's nice to not have to wade through a computerized phone system or be put on hold by clericals that don't know what you're talking about; experiences we were glad to leave behind with our previous IRA custodians."

-I had to share this one because it so perfectly supports complaint #1- and honestly, who likes to be put on eternal hold?
-You could clearly hear the frustration from this client.
+We had to share this one because it so perfectly supports complaint #1- and honestly, who likes to be put on eternal hold or never get a response?
+You could clearly hear the frustration of this client.
 It makes sense that, as an investor, you would want to talk to a human to make sure all your questions are answered fully and completely.
-After all, the company holds your hard-earned retirement savings— you should be able to reach a live person when needed.
+After all, the company holds your hard-earned retirement dollars- you should be able to reach a live person when needed.

 #3 Fees and Invoices

 Transparency is key when it comes to invoices and fees.
 Sometimes self-directed IRA custodians aren't very transparent with how they charge their fees.

 As account holders, you should be aware of what you are paying for, and how much?
 You should know when funds leave your account and understand why.
 If you can't get the details of your transactions or if it sounds too confusing- beware.